mozilla-releng/relengdocs/procedures/misc-operations/widevine-updates.rst

 Widevine updates
 ================

-Widevine is a system addon allowing Firefox user to read DRM’d content (like Netflix).
+Widevine is a system addon allowing Firefox user to read DRM'd content (like Netflix).
 We provide updates via Balrog.

 When